eunseon02/DynOSAM/README.md

 We provide a detailed installation guide including dependencies and Docker support.
 See detailed instructions here: [Insallation instructions](./docs/media/INSTALL.md)

+## 1.1 Edge Device Support
+We currently support building for AARM64 devices and DynoSAM has been tested on an NVIDIA ORIN NX.
+Docker file support and more details are provided in the install instructions.

+> NOTE: DynoSAM does not currently run real-time on the ORIN NX (mostly bottlenecked by the object detection process).
+On a more powerful device better performance is expected.

+Also see the [Docker REAMDE.md](./docker/README.md) and the [dynosam_nn README.md](./dynosam_nn//README.md) for more information on hardware and performance.

 # 2. 🚀 Running DynoSAM